LucasDelfino92/morrowindsharp/modlist.md

 - [**Samarys Ancestral Tomb Expanded**](https://www.nexusmods.com/morrowind/mods/45612) by ATL Team and PikachunoTM: turns Samarys Ancestral Tomb from a simple three-room dungeon into a much larger dungeon with an unmarked quest.
 - [**Seven Graces Shrines Enhanced**](https://www.nexusmods.com/morrowind/mods/46417) by QueenLunara: redesigns the shrines associated with the Seven Graces pilgrimage, making them look more important and like actual pilgrimage sites.
   - Also install the **Seven Graces Shrines Enhanced - No Script Edits** optional file.
-- [**Severa Magia DB fix**](https://www.nexusmods.com/morrowind/mods/45647?) by Corsair83: updates Severa Magia's hideout to look and feel more like a Dark Brotherhood sanctuary.
 - [**She Vivec Fixed v1.1**](https://www.mediafire.com/file/00wo4fe37ywj7h5/She_Vivec_Fixed_v1.1_%28Sigourn_Fork%29.zip/file) by Hidronax, Balketh, and Sigourn: randomly swap Vivec's gender whenever you enter his/her palace.
 There's a chance of 50% Vivec will swap his/her gender every time you visit him/her.
 Streamlined for installation with Sigourn's Mod List. [**Original mod can be found here.**](https://www.nexusmods.com/morrowind/mods/45201?)
   - MO2 will install this mod as a BAIN package.
 Tick the corresponding options and click **OK**:
     - **00 Core**
     - **01 Optional Head Fire**: if you'd like Vivec's head to be on fire.
     - **02 Optional Concept Art She Vivec Face Replacement**: only if you installed **Concept Art Vivec Face Replacement** earlier.
-- [**Talos Cult Revised - G93's Version**](https://www.nexusmods.com/morrowind/mods/47571) by Gavrilo93: improves the Talos Cult shrine in the Gnisis legion barracks in an attempt to give a more interesting depiction of the cult.
-  - Use this version or the Tamriel_Data version seen below.
-- [**Talos Cult Revised (with Tamriel_Data)**](https://www.nexusmods.com/morrowind/mods/44577) by Cheydin: improves the Talos Cult shrine in the Gnisis legion barracks with stuff from Tamriel_Data and a little extra in an attempt to give a more interesting depiction of the cult. **Requires Tamriel_Data**.
-  - Use this version or the vanilla version seen above.
 - [**Tower of Vos**](https://www.nexusmods.com/morrowind/mods/43527) by Melchior Dahrk: makes the Tower of Vos much taller than before, and adds a group of guards called War Wizards that patrol the exterior of the stronghold.
 - [**Vanilla-Friendly Almalexia Replacer**](https://www.nexusmods.com/morrowind/mods/47068) by Half11 and Qarl: face replacer for Almalexia that also doubles the resolution.
 Makes her look less dumb.
   - Only install the **Vanilla-Friendly Almalexia Replacer** main file.
-- [**What is something that can be perceived with one of your senses of life - Something edgy related to death my brother**](https://www.nexusmods.com/morrowind/mods/47598) by Gavrilo93: adds Dark Brotherhood armor to the members of the faction in Vvardenfell.
-  - Rename this mod to something shorter when installing it in MO2 if you don't want MO2 to bombard you with the same error message every time you modify your installation or load order.
 - [**White Suran 2 - MD Edition**](https://www.nexusmods.com/morrowind/mods/44153) by Melchior Dahrk and Basswalker: gives the city of Suran unique glistening whitewashed walls.
   - MO2 will install this mod as a BAIN package.
 Tick the corresponding options and click **OK**:
     - **0-Data Files**